anthonyavalera/CertMaster-Labs-for-Security-Exam-SY0-701-/README.md

 1. Connect to the PC10 virtual machine, send Ctrl+Alt+Delete, and sign in as Jaime using Pa$$w0rd as the password.

     - Jaime is a member of the LocalAdmin group.
 So, this user account is an administrator on the PC10 system.

 2. Right-click Start, and select Windows PowerShell (Admin).
 At the UAC prompt, select Yes.

 3. Enter the following code into the Administrator: Windows PowerShell console:

     - Be sure to press Enter on your keyboard after each entry fully appears in the PowerShell console.
 There will not be any confirmation.

     - $BannerText = "This computer system is the property of Structureality Inc. It is for authorized use only.
 By using this system, all users acknowledge notice of and agree to comply with the Acceptable Use Policy (AUP).
 Unauthorized or improper use of this system may result in administrative disciplinary action, civil charges/criminal penalties, and/or other sanctions set forth in the AUP.
 By continuing to use this system, you indicate your awareness of and consent to these terms and conditions.
 If you are physically located in the European Union, you may have additional rights per the GDPR.
 Visit the website gdpr-info.eu for more information."

     - New-ItemProperty -Path "HKLM:\Software\Microsoft\Windows\CurrentVersion\Policies\System" -Name "legalnoticecaption" -Value "Authorized Use Only" -PropertyType "String" -Force | Out-Null

     - New-ItemProperty -Path "HKLM:\Software\Microsoft\Windows\CurrentVersion\Policies\System" -Name "legalnoticetext" -Value $BannerText -PropertyType "String" -Force | Out-Null

     - The text of the warning banner in this exercise amalgamates several banners used by various commercial and educational facilities.
 Be sure to consult with your own legal counsel before setting a warning banner to ensure it complies with laws and regulations.

-Select the Score button to validate this task:

 4. Sign out of PC10 by selecting the Start menu, then selecting Jaime (which will be a circle at the top of the menu), then select Sign out.
 If prompted that there are open programs, select Sign out anyway.

 5. Connect to the PC10 virtual machine, send Ctrl+Alt+Delete.

 6. You should be presented with the login warning banner that was just defined.

-What is the goal of directive controls?

-Tracking
-Prohibition
-Defense
-Compliance

 7. Read the warning banner, then select OK.